Nexmo/station/_documentation/messages-and-workflows-apis/messages/overview.md

 ### 2. Generate a JWT to Authenticate with Nexmo

-Future Nexmo APIs are authenticating with JSON Web Tokens (JWTs).
-This is a more secure method then API key and Secret and only requires a few more steps.
+The Messages API authenticates using JSON Web Tokens (JWTs).

-In order to create a JWT for you Nexmo API key you will need to create a Nexmo Voice Application (during the Developer Preview we will be adding Application support for the Messages and Workflows API).
+In order to create a JWT to authenticate your requests, you will need to create a Nexmo Voice Application.
 This can be done under the [Voice tab](https://dashboard.nexmo.com/voice/create-application) or using the [Nexmo CLI]( https://github.com/Nexmo/nexmo-cli) tool.

 You will be asked to provide an Event URL and an Answer URL when creating a Voice Application.
 These are currently only used by the Voice API and are ignored by the Messages and Workflows APIs.
 Instead the Messages API and Workflows API use the Delivery Receipt and Inbound Message URLs that you set in [Settings](https://dashboard.nexmo.com/settings).

 Once you have created a Voice application you can use the application ID and private key to generate a JWT.
-There is more information on [Voice Application management]( https://www.nexmo.com/blog/2017/06/29/voice-application-management-easier/) and the use of [Nexmo libraries](https://developer.nexmo.com/tools).
+There is more information on [Voice Application management](https://www.nexmo.com/blog/2017/06/29/voice-application-management-easier/) and the use of [Nexmo libraries](https://developer.nexmo.com/tools).

 If you're using the Nexmo CLI the command is: